apm-denizens/dsc80-project3/README.md

 In the end, our calculated p-value ends up being exactly 0.
 This means that none of our simulated test statistics were ever greater than or equal to our observed test statistic.

 We have sufficient evidence to reject the null hypothesis.
-This ultimately suggests that the categorical distribution of ban2 when ban1 is missing, is different from the categorical distribution of ban2 when ban1 isn't missing.
+This ultimately suggests that the categorical distribution of ban2 when ban1 is missing is different from the categorical distribution of ban2 when ban1 isn't missing.

 In other words, the missingness of ban1 is dependent on ban2.
 (MAR)

 <iframe src="assets/result_by_missingness_of_ban1.html" width="100%" height="500px" frameBorder=0></iframe>

-This time we're checking to see if the distributions of result (Boolean True/False), are different depending on if ban1 is missing or not.
-In this case, result is also a categorical variable, so the TVD would remain an appropiate statistic in this case as well.
+This time we're checking to see if the distributions of the result column (Boolean True/False), are different depending on if ban1 is missing or not.
+In this case, result is also a categorical variable, so the TVD would remain an appropriate statistic in this case as well.

 Our Hypotheses:
-Null hypothesis - This distributions of result when ban1 is missing and result when ban1 isn't missing are the same.
+Null hypothesis - The distributions of result when ban1 is missing and result when ban1 isn't missing are the same.
-Alternative hypothesis - This distributions of result when ban1 is missing and result when ban1 isn't missing are not the same.
+Alternative hypothesis - The distributions of result when ban1 is missing and result when ban1 isn't missing are not the same.

 Our observed test statistic is ~0.00139.
 Once again, to figure out how unusual this test statistic is (assuming the null), we run a permutation test and simulate test statistics under the null hypothesis 100 times.

 In the end, our calculated p-value is 0.9.
 This means that 90% of simulated test statistics ended up being greater than our observed test statistic.
 This means that our observed test statistic is not unusual under the null.

-With this in mind, we fail to reject the null hyothesis.
-While result could still be dependent on the missingness on ban1, we don't have enough evidence to think that could be the case.
+With this in mind, we fail to reject the null hypothesis.
+While the result column could still be dependent on the missingness on ban1, we don't have enough evidence to think that could be the case.

-Subsequently, the missingness of ban1 does not depend on result.
+Subsequently, the missingness of ban1 does not depend on the result column.

 ## Hypothesis Test

 Going back to our question, about whether Talon is more likely to win or lose any given match.
-We would essentially like to know if Talon's winrate is more than 50%.
+We would essentially like to know if Talon's win rate is more than 50%.

 Null Hypothesis: Talon's win rate is 50%
 Alternative Hypothesis: Talon's win rate is greater than 50%

 In this case, the test statistic

-Test Shatistic: Talon's proportion of matches won.
-This is an appropiate choice of test statistic, as larger values point towards the alternative hypothesis, and smaller values point towards the null hypothesis.
+Test Statistic: Talon's proportion of matches won.
+This is an appropriate choice of the test statistic, as larger values point towards the alternative hypothesis, and smaller values point towards the null hypothesis.

 Chosen Significance Level: 0.05.
-This means that we're willing to reject if at most 5% of our generated test statistics are more extreme than the observed test statistic.
-In other words, we'd be willing to accept a 5% chance of making a Type I error.
+We’re willing to accept a 5% chance of making a Type I error.

 <iframe src="assets/talon_win_rate.html" width="100%" height="500px" frameBorder=0></iframe>

-P-Value: 0.2323
+P-Value: 0.2323 > 0.05

-We fail to reject the null hypothesis @ the 0.05 significance level.
-It should be noted that Talon's true winrate could very well be greater than 50%, and that we are making a Type II error.
+We fail to reject the null hypothesis at the 0.05 significance level.
+It should be noted that Talon's true win rate could very well be greater than 50% (and that we are making a Type II error).
 However, we lack sufficient evidence to definitively support this claim.
 To increase our power to detect an effect, we can consider increasing our sample size by including matches from other years.
 However, it should be noted that Talon as a hero has likely been changed (buffs/nerfs) numerous times, so we should take interpretations about how good Talon is currently, with a grain of salt.